-(If you want some help with your garden, or even your entire yard - skip to the end to learn about ShrubHub Online Yard Design - now servicing New Jersey cities across the trig-state area)
+(If you want some help with your garden or even your entire yard - skip to the end to learn about ShrubHub Online Yard Design - now servicing New Jersey cities across the tri-state area)

 Check That Soil

-The first thing you should do prior to any landscaping project is to check your soil.
+The first thing you should do before any landscaping project is to check your soil.
 Especially in New Jersey.

-You need to conduct a soil test in various locations around your property, especially if you’re growing these plants directly in the soil.
-It might be small up-front cost but you’ll end up saving big on trial-and-error mistakes!
+You need to conduct a soil test in various locations around your property, significantly if you’re growing these plants directly in the soil.
+It might be a small up-front cost but you’ll end up saving big on trial-and-error mistakes!

 The vegetables that grow in Edison aren’t necessarily going to do that well in Tom’s River.

 When it comes to edible gardens, you may want to consider organic gardening methods.
-The pesticides and fertilizers you’re used to working with in your yard could actually leave behind a harmful residue on your produce.
+The pesticides and fertilizers you’re used to working within your yard could leave behind a harmful residue on your produce.

 Research Your Local New Jersey Climate

 Get to know your area’s specific climate patterns.
 For example, the climate down in Ocean City will be different from the climate in Lafayette.
 All plants, whether they produce food or not, will have specific growing requirements.
-Most fruit trees and vegetable plants need at least 6 hours of sunlight per day and need well-drained soil.
+Most fruit trees and vegetable plants need at least 6 hours of sunlight daily and well-drained soil.

 Make note of the various conditions throughout the day.
 What areas get the most sun?
 What areas get the least?
 This will have an impact on what and where things should be planted.